 We place emphasis on overall health and well-being for the staff.
 We have launched a sports and wellness club to encourage staff to keep fit and healthy.
-Our Company is equipped with gym facilities and class studios where staff can exercise regularly and participate in classes such as Yoga, Zumba and Kickboxing which are taught by certified instructors.
+Our Company is equipped with gym facilities and class studio where staff can exercise regularly.
 In addition, a recreation lounge with karaoke system is created for staff to relax and promote team bonding.
 Our sports and wellness club has also organised series of lunch-time talks on health and wellness, in addition to sports and recreation activities.